ajcstanu/SMS-Classifier/README.md

 promise.reject = reject; // ES6
 promise.resolve = Q; // ES6

-// XXX experimental.
+// XXXX experimental.
 This method is a way to denote that a local value is
 // serializable and should be immediately dispatched to a remote upon request,
 // instead of passing a reference.
 Q.passByCopy = function (object) {